madneal/nuclei/README.md

    -ztls                       Use ztls library with autofallback to standard one for tls13

 INTERACTSH:
-   -iserver, -interactsh-server string  interactsh server url for self-hosted instance (default: oast.pro,oast.live,oast.site,oast.online,oast.fun,oast.me)
+   -iserver, -interactsh-server string  interactsh server url for self-hosted instance (default oast.pro,oast.live,oast.site,oast.online,oast.fun,oast.me)
    -itoken, -interactsh-token string    authentication token for self-hosted interactsh server -interactions-cache-size int         number of requests to keep in the interactions cache (default 5000) -interactions-eviction int           number of seconds to wait before evicting requests from cache (default 60)